-THE SHOTGUN IS NOW READY TO FIRE BY SIMPLY MOVING THE "SAFFTY" TO THE OFF SAFE POSITION AND PULLING THE TRIGGER.
+THE SHOTGUN IS NOW READY TO FIRE BY SIMPLY MOVING THE "SAFETY" TO THE OFF SAFE POSITION AND PULLING THE TRIGGER.

-LOADING THE CHAMBER THROUGH THE FLECTION PORT
+LOADING THE CHAMBER THROUGH THE EJECTION PORT

-- Pull the operating handle to the rear until the bolt locks in the open position.
-Visually inspect the chamber, feed mechanism and magazine to make sure they are clear of any obstructions. - If shooting is imminent, insert a shell of the proper gauge and length through the ejection port into the open breech (Figure 14).

-3 Press the bolt release button to deliver the shell into the chamber.
+- 1 Pull the bolt handle to the rear until the bolt locks in the open position.
+Visually inspect the chamber, feed mechanism and magazine to make sure they are clear of any obstructions. - 2 If shooting is imminent, insert a shell of the proper gauge and length through the ejection port into the open breech (Figure 12). - 3 Press the bolt release button to deliver the shell into the chamber.